 Secret #6: Advertising Revenue

 The real secret here is how many fights Nick and I have gotten in over advertising on our website.
 Because I HATE ads and he insists that we need them.
-I hate when they’re on that little bar at the bottom of the page.
-I hate when they pop up while I’m trying to read.
+I hate it when they’re on that little bar at the bottom of the page.
+I hate it when they pop up while I’m trying to read.
 I hate when they are blinking or moving or generally trying to get my attention.
 I HATE THEM and I don’t want them on my website, spoiling all of my hard work.

 But, as you can see, they are here.
 And if Nick ever tells you that I win every argument, you have proof that he’s lying.
 For every visitor to our